StellarBase

 Managed deployments

 Keys live in a managed KMS (AWS KMS / Google CKM / HashiCorp Vault depending on our data centre).
 HSM-backed.
-Quarterly automatic rotation.
+Quarterly key rotation per policy.
 Immutable audit trail on every key operation.

 Self-hosted deployments